Dyme

 3. 3.How to get around New York City without a car

-• The NYC subway has 472 stations across 245 miles of track and runs every day, all day, all night.
+• The NYC subway covers 472 stations across all five boroughs and runs every day, all night.

-• A single subway ride costs $2.90 with an OMNY tap-to-pay or MetroCard.
-Weekly unlimited passes cost $34.
+• A single subway or local bus ride costs $2.90 with an OMNY tap-to-pay card or MetroCard.

-• Midtown Manhattan parking garages charge $30 to $70 per day on average.
+• Midtown Manhattan parking garages charge $40 to $60 per day on average, and street parking is scarce.

-• NYC Ferry connects Lower Manhattan, Brooklyn, Queens, and the Bronx for $4 per ride.
+• The NYC Ferry connects lower Manhattan, Brooklyn, Queens, and the Bronx for $2.90 per ride.

 NYC transport options compared